FreSemin/test-task-qt/README.md

     ```

 After starting the app on port `APP_PORT` (4000 as default) you can use make requests to `http://localhost:4000/api`
+After starting the app you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ### API Endpoints